PazAT/Support-Deck-Builder/README.txt

 		created from the statistics component and are named based on the affiliations queried - so if you were searching for cards possessing
 		"Podracer" and "Tatooinian" and "Resistance", the output file would be named "Podracer_Tatooinian_Resistance.txt".

-		In the subdirectory "Exact Profiles", the same naming scheme is present, but the only members in each file are cards who possess exactly the specified affiliations.
+		In the subdirectory "ExactProfiles", the same naming scheme is present, but the only members in each file are cards who possess exactly the specified affiliations.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++